allenai/molmoact/README.md

 ### 5.4 Zero-Shot Evaluation

-To support any attempt at zero-shot evaluation of **MolmoAct** using our 10k mid-training dataset, we outline a few recommended guidelines.
+To support any attempt at zero-shot evaluation of **MolmoAct** using our `allenai/MolmoAct-7B-D-0812` checkpoint, we outline a few recommended guidelines.

 We suggest using a **Franka setup closely matching the DROID configuration**, with two key differences that reflect the setup used during mid-training: